NormAd: A Framework for Measuring the Cultural Adaptability of Large Language Models

 We analyse model performance across the 4 subcategories: `Eating', `Gifting', `Visiting', and `Basic Etiquette'.
-We find that models consistently underperform on the `Gifting' subcategory, even when contextualized with the \ruleOfThumb.
-In contrast, `Eating', which models find easiest under \rot, along with `Visiting' and `Basic Etiquette', show improved performance with \ruleOfThumb conditioning.
-After a qualitative analysis, we see that stories under `Gifting' involve highly detailed norms, which include the presentation, number, and color of gifts.
-Further, giving gifts can be highly contextual in some cultures \citep{Stauss2023Jan}, with differences in expense, presentation, and the significance and significance playing a significant role in these social norms \citep{Hanna2015}.
-This highlights the considerable adaptability required from LLMs in handling such complex social norms.
-Table \ref{tab:subaxesfail} presents some failure cases of \texttt{GPT-3.5-turbo} in the `Gifting' and `Eating' subcategories.
+Models consistently underperform in `Gifting', even with \rot conditioning, while they excel in `Eating' and show improved results in `Visiting' and `Basic Etiquette'.
+Our qualitative analysis reveals that `Gifting' involves highly detailed norms regarding the presentation, number, and color of gifts.
+Further, gift-giving can be highly contextual in some cultures \citep{Stauss2023Jan}, with differences in expense, presentation, and meaning playing a significant role in societal norms \citep{Hanna2015}. \camera{We additionally present our quantitative findings for subcategories in Figure \ref{fig:subaxes_all} in Appendix \ref{sec:app::subsec:acc_all}.
+Most models exhibit a performance dip for the `gifts' subaxis.
+The \country + \vvalue / \rot contextualization mitigates this drop to some extent for some (but not all) models.} This highlights the considerable adaptability required from LLMs in handling such complex social norms.
+Table \ref{tab:subaxesfail} in Appendix \ref{app:fail} presents some failure cases of \texttt{GPT-3.5-turbo}.